Thank you for your patience while this page is undergoing maintenance.

 mohammad-al-ansari@uiowa.edu

-ohammad Al-Ansari (he/him) is a second-year doctoral student in the Higher Education and Student Affairs program.
+Mohammad Al-Ansari (he/him) is a doctoral candidate in the Higher Education and Student Affairs program.
 His research interests include the purpose of higher education, students’ aspirations, and motivations for pursuing a college degree, and the development of education policy in Qatar.

 Katie Buell